 5. Voice search

-Consumers use voice search to find information as soon as possible – to find answers to their questions, research products, find local businesses, etc. Nowadays, more people than ever are using their voice instead of searching by text, as it’s faster and easier.
-Consumers can then be referred to a local business or a retail site which has an impact on direct sales.
+Consumers use voice search to find answers to their questions, research products, find local businesses, etc. Nowadays, more people than ever are using their voice instead of searching by text, as it’s faster and easier.
+Consumers can then be referred to a local business or a retail site that has an impact on direct sales.

 7. Choose the right affiliate network

 Unfortunately, during 2020 we saw companies fall by the wayside.
 Every single campaign you create has to be tracked, data is everything.
-Only work with trusted, well-known and established affiliate platforms, with a strong financial background, proved and stable partnerships and a first-class service when it comes to support.
+Only work with trusted and reliable affiliate platforms that offer first-class service.
 Try Toro Advertising!
 We’d love to hear from you!